-The integrity of Boyd Smelter/Mill Site is assessed to determine if the characteristics that shaped the original construction within its period of significance (1874 to 1918) are present as they were historically.
+The integrity of Boyd Smelter/Mill Site has been assessed to determine if the characteristics that shaped the original construction within its period of significance (1874 to 1918) are present as they were historically.
 Integrity is evaluated according to seven aspects or qualities: location, design, setting, materials, workmanship, feeling, and association.
-Boyd Smelter/Mill Site retains integrity in location, setting, materials, and workmanship.
+Boyd Smelter/Mill Site retains integrity in location and setting, and in materials and workmanship for its extant features.
 Boyd Smelter/Mill Site has diminished integrity in feeling and association as most above-grade features no longer exist.

 Although many extant structures were covered by fill material in the 1960s, portions were unearthed in 2017 confirming these features remain in original locations.
 The development of downtown Boulder and the removal of most of the smelting equipment changed the setting.
 Extant features include remnants of the original industrial complex.
 Remnants of the original water line pylons remain and retain integrity in workmanship and materials.
-Although the integrity of feeling is diminished, its extant features like the water still evoke a sense of a larger industrial operation on site.
+Although the integrity of feeling is diminished.